 - Stitch every point together to illuminate the way forward.

 Clear the skies

 In all honesty, my motives are not entirely altruistic.
-By increasing the speed by which Product Managers cycle through their backlog, my selfish hope is that they’ll eventually pick up one of my ideas.
-One does not simply stop being a Product Manager.
+By increasing the speed by which product managers cycle through their backlog, my selfish hope is that they’ll eventually pick up one of my ideas.
+One does not simply stop being a product manager.

 The year ahead

-Measuring work that goes on behind the scenes is the polar opposite of the world I most recently came from but this doesn’t mean a wholesale abandonment of the skills needed to succeed as a Product Manager.
+Measuring work that goes on behind the scenes is the polar opposite of the world I most recently came from, but this doesn’t mean a wholesale abandonment of the skills needed to succeed as a product manager.
 The ability to reframe a situation again applies here.

 That we are able to identify trends is the first step in measuring success.
 Playbooks now exist for work that goes on behind the scenes.
-Rubrics were constructed with the intention of protecting Product from distractions.
-Processes exist where none were before in service of velocity.
+Rubrics were constructed with the intention of protecting product from distractions.
+Processes exist where none were before in service of speed.
 When looked at holistically, these parts form a foundation from which I can measure, iterate, and harden in the 525,600 minutes ahead.